b3-exmo/b3-exmo.github.io/docs/Commentated Docs/What Do We Mean When We Say the Church Is True.md

 > *[The Lord gives us](https://www.churchofjesuschrist.org/study/liahona/2024/06/06-what-do-we-mean-when-we-say-the-church-is-true?lang=eng&id=p15#p15) guidance but does not generally exercise control, except in matters that bear directly on our salvation.
 Once again, it is not His purpose to perfect the Church but rather to perfect His children, including Church leaders and administrators.
 This pattern of inspired operations at Church headquarters is not substantially different from that used in stakes and wards and homes.*

 God isn't specific unless there's a doctrine you absolutely must follow to get into the celestial kingdom... unless it's about polygamy; [you're on your own to figure out how to obey the commandment](https://www.churchofjesuschrist.org/study/manual/gospel-topics-essays/plural-marriage-in-kirtland-and-nauvoo?lang=eng&id=p3#p3) to marry multiple women.
-By the way, it's non-negotiable that [[Polygamy#Required for exaltation!|you need polygamy to be exalted]].
+By the way, it's non-negotiable that [[Doctrines/Polygamy/index#Required for exaltation!|you need polygamy to be exalted]].
 He also does want you to come live with Him in heaven.
 Good luck!

 "Stop claiming leaders have to be perfect.
 We're only a ~$200 billion organization, we're holding ourselves to the same standard of organizational operations as your branch president in West Virginia."